typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 VALUES (12, "Chocolate", 42, 421)
 ```

-In Graql we do something slightly different.
+In Graql we do something different.
 We first match for the `Confections` category, assign the result to the variable `$c`, and then insert the new data.

 <!-- test-ignore -->
 ```graql